elletownsend/hallyuapi/README.md

 The go-to API for data on all things Korean Wave: K-Pop groups and Idols (1992-2020).
 This repo contains all source code for the Hallyu API and API documentation.

 ## Contribution
 This project is entirely open source, but is not currently open for contribution.
 For any enquires please contact us on [twitter](https://twitter.com/_elletownsend).
+Also see our [contribution guide]().

 ## Important Notes
 - Data credit to kpopdb (<https://dbkpop.com/>)